symfony/symfony-docs/setup/symfony_server.rst

     database name.

-When Docker services are running, browse a page of your Symfony application and check the "Symfony Server" section in the web debug toolbar; you'll see that "Docker Compose" is "Up".
+When Docker services are running, browse a page of your Symfony application and check the "Symfony Server" section in the web debug toolbar; you will see that "Docker Compose" is "Up".

 .. note::